alahad102/fdm-pore-detection-dataset/README.md

 The training, validation, and test splits are balanced with similar pore count distributions.
 ---

+---

 ## 📥 Download

-The dataset will be available for download soon.
-Please check back or contact the authors.
+**Dataset Availability:** The dataset will be made publicly available following the official publication of our paper at WACV 2026 (March 6-10, 2026).

----
+In the meantime, researchers interested in early access may contact the corresponding author with a brief description of their intended use.

+**Paper Status:** Accepted at WACV 2026
+**Conference Dates:** March 6-10, 2026
+**Expected Public Release:** After IEEE Xplore publication (typically 2-4 weeks post-conference)

 ---